jckleiner/ci-cd-examples/vagrant/provider-docker-prometheus-grafana-setup/README.md

 After the setup is done, both machines will have:
  * `docker` and `docker-compose` installed.
  * An `nginx` container running inside them, started as a single docker container
- * A `consul` instance running, started from a docker-compose file
+ * TODO - A `consul` instance running, started from a docker-compose file

 ## Requirements
 The docker-compose plugin needs to be installed on the host machine: `vagrant plugin install vagrant-docker-compose`.